Biography of Richard Henry Lee

 - In 1765, he petitioned to be the Stamp Agent for Virginia but decided against it.

-- He led a protest against the Stamp Act and then helped draft the Westmoreland Resolves, which he signed and vowed to oppose the act and its enforcement.
+- He led a protest against the Stamp Act and then helped write the Leedstown Resolutions, also known as the Westmoreland Resolves, which he signed and vowed to oppose the act and its enforcement.

 - On July 25, 1768, Lee wrote a letter to John Dickinson and suggested the idea of Committees of Correspondence for all the colonies.